 'It's a varied sector where there's plenty of demand for graduates,' adds Alison Jane Russell Robinson, senior lecturer and course leader of BEng Nuclear Engineering Science at the University of Central Lancashire (UCLan).
 'Jobs are well paid and secure, and employers have a strong tradition of developing their graduates at all stages of their careers.'

 The majority of nuclear engineers are educated to degree level.
 Some begin their career with an engineering or science-based degree, such as chemical, electrical or mechanical engineering or physics, before specialising in nuclear engineering with a postgraduate qualification.

-Most courses take three years to complete full time (four with a placement year), and require students to have studied and passed A-level mathematics and a physical science subject.
+Courses take three years to complete full time (four with a placement year), and require A-level mathematics and a physical science subject.

 While a Masters degree isn't essential, studying for a postgraduate qualification will increase your knowledge, help you to gain industry contacts and could make you stand out from the competition when applying for jobs.

 For entry onto a postgraduate course you'll generally need a 2:1 or above.
 This is the case if you want to study the MSc Nuclear Science and Engineering programme at the University of Bristol, where your first degree needs to be in an engineering or physics subject.

 'The main aim of the course is to supply the next generation of nuclear scientists and engineers,' says Nicolas Larrosa, lecturer in Structural Integrity, Department of Mechanical Engineering, University of Bristol.
 'The demand for nuclear engineers is projected to grow in the next five to ten years as a result of the commitment of the UK government and private sector in developing new nuclear plants.
 Our graduates not only have an outstanding competitive advantage when securing roles in the industry, but also gain a range of cross-sectorial skills.'